2017 Coaching Staff

 Mathis, 33, is a former professional pitcher who ended his professional career in 2015 after pitching in Korea, Japan, China, and the US.
 He spent parts of three seasons at the Major League level with the Texas Rangers

 Flores, 30, had a four year professional career after being drafted by the Houston Astros in the 18th round of the 2008 MLB draft.
 He reached as high as the Double-A level, but did not have a stop in the Midwest League during his playing days.
 Both Mathis and Flores are in their first year in the Mariners organization.

 |Paul Howey||Performance Specialist|

-Paul Howey returns to the LumberKings for his second straight season as the club's performance specialist.
-The 2015 season marked his first in the Mariners organization, having previously been a high school physical education teacher.
+Paul Howey returns to the LumberKings for his third straight season as the club's performance specialist.
+The 2016 season marked his second in the Mariners organization, having previously been a high school physical education teacher.
 Howey, 35, also coached baseball at McMurry University and Abilene Christian University, his alma mater.